history

 The Sinking of the Jane and the Impetus for a New Harbour

 The impetus for building a new harbour finally came after the sinking of the Jane in October 1880.
 A violent storm struck Mount’s Bay, and many Newlyn boats were caught unprepared, as they typically sought shelter in Penzance Harbour during such weather.
 The Jane’s sinking underscored the urgent need for a safe harbour in Newlyn.
+As the general population and industry grew accordingly, external influences also brought about fresh opportunities to the far south west of the country.

 Growth and Transformation: The Rise of the Piers (19th Century)